Calisto Tanzi

-Calisto Tanzi (17 November 1938 – 1 January 2022) was an Italian businessman and convicted fraudster.
+Calisto Tanzi (17 November 1938 – 1 January 2022) was an Italian businessman.
 He founded Parmalat in 1961, after dropping out of college.
 Parmalat collapsed in 2003 with a €14bn ($20bn; £13bn) hole in its accounts in what remains Europe's biggest bankruptcy.
 In 2008 Tanzi was found to have embezzled an estimated €800 million from the company, and was jailed for fraud.
 Although sentenced to up to 18 years in prison, Tanzi served just over two years in jail and then was placed under house arrest.

 Trials and imprisonment

 Parmalat fraud

 In December 2008, Tanzi was convicted by a Milan court and sentenced to 10 years in prison for fraud.
 Tanzi appealed the sentence but the appeals court upheld it in May 2010.
 The Corte di Cassazione reduced it to eight years and one month, after which Tanzi was imprisoned on 5 May 2011.

 Parmalat bankruptcy

 On 9 December 2010, a court in Parma found Tanzi guilty of fraudulent bankruptcy and criminal association and sentenced him to 18 years in prison.
 Tanzi appealed the sentence and the appeal trial started in December 2011 in Bologna.